Updated Oct 17, 2020

 3. Insulate your dog house to help with the winter cold.
 See my article on insulating an existing dog house here.

-From electronic doors, to strip curtains, there are all kinds of ideas out there to make a cool and still functional, dog house door.
-Given the possibilities for dog house doors, you should be able to come up with a great idea of your own, depending on the climate where you live.
+There are all kinds of ideas out there to make a cool and still functional dog house door, from electronic doors to strip curtains.
+Given the possibilities for dog house doors, you should be able to develop a great idea of your own, depending on the climate where you live.

 Do you have a great dog house door idea?
-Share it with me for a chance to have it published on Dog House Times.
+I was hoping you could share it with me for a chance to have it published on Dog House Times.
 And don’t forget to sign up for the Dog House Times mailing list at the bottom of the page.